NateSkiles/MyThai-Code-Summary/readme.md

     return render(request, 'MyThai/MyThai_api_search.html', context)
 ```
-This block of code renders the SearchForm as a prompt for the user to search for a Thai food restaurant in Portland OR.
-Once the form is submitted via a GET request, if valid, the SearchForm will call a the method *.search()*, store the results, and then pass the search results back to the page.
+This block of code renders the SearchForm as a prompt for the user to search for a Thai food restaurant in Portland, OR.
+Once the form submits via a GET request, if valid, the SearchForm will call the method *.search()*, store the results, and then pass the search results back to the page.

 #### .search() Method ofSearchForm

-Once the method is called, the search term is entered into the form is cleaned and them set as the value to the key  'term' in a dictionary of URL parameter that we will use later to make a request from the API.
+Once the method is called, the search term is entered into the form is cleaned, and then set as the value to the key  'term' in a dictionary of the URL parameter that we will use later to make a request from the API.

 ``` python
 class SearchForm(forms.Form):